bsccf/Uni-notes/Electrical and electronic systems/5a Inductors/inductor.md

 This is a passive two terminal electrical component that stores energy in a magnetic field when an electric current is flowing through it.
 An inductor is generally an insulated witre wound into a coil.

 Inductors generally stabalise current, this is because the magnetic field created "matches" the current flowing through it.
-So when there is a change to that current a potential difference is create accross the inductor; [[inductor#^52f189|the pd is proportional to the rate of change of current]].
-This mean
+So to change the current you need to apply a pd accross the inductor; [[inductor#^52f189|the pd is proportional to the rate of change of current]].
+This applys to both increaseing and decreasing the current.

 ![[Pasted image 20211107100602.png]]